CHAPTER 7 SCORING

 - Subsequent races in each class are gridded based on series points accumulated in that class by each competitor.
 The competitor with the most points accumulated at that point in the series is gridded first; the competitor with the next most points is gridded second, etc. for the rest of the field.
 In the event of a tie in points accumulated, the competitor with the best finishing position in the previous event for that class is placed ahead of the competitor with whom he/she is tied.

-- For the Fast 25, Expert Superbike, Intermediate Superbike, Expert 600 Superbike, and Intermediate 600 Superbike classes only, gridding is determined by qualifying from the previous day’s practice sessions.
+- For the Dash for Cash, Expert Superbike, Intermediate Superbike, Expert 600 Superbike, and Intermediate 600 Superbike classes only, gridding is determined by qualifying from the previous day’s practice sessions.
 If there is no practice day then gridding will be based on series points.